chenjshnn/LabelDroid/README.md

 <img src="./Approach/Figure6.png" alt="Overview of our approach" />

 ## DATA PREPROCESSING
-To implement our model, we first filter noisy data.
+To implement our model, we first filter noisy data to construct our dataset.

 Preprocessing:
 1. Filter duplicate xml